 The last regional thing I can think of is the soda fountain flavor: Fruit Punch.
 If you were alive in the 60s-90s and remember those Hawaiian Punch TV commercials, have some while in Hawaii for nostalgic purposes.
 It’s actually a drink that can be found at most places that have a soda machine here.

-And the last reason why Hawaii’s McDonalds is better than yours is because when you’re in a Hawaii’s McDonalds, you’re in Hawaii. 😜
+And the last reason why Hawaii’s McDonalds is better than yours is that when you’re in a Hawaii McDonalds, you’re in Hawaii. 😜

 All cheesiness put aside, your McDonalds probably have some great unique features.
 Let me know about them in the comments below.
 I personally love Japan’s McDonalds, and have too many photos of the unique items you can get there.
 Ahh, perhaps a topic for a later date.